christian-steinmeyer/tango-live-groundplan/README.md

 Then, clone [the official java examples](https://github.com/googlesamples/tango-examples-java) at release **MIRA** and copy `java_examples_utils` and `TangoReleaseLibs` to the **same** directory (e.g. `C://Android/Projects/`).
 Finally, import the project with Android Studio.

+Note, that two approaches are tackled.
+One scans for walls (see [according branch](https://github.com/christian-steinmeyer/tango-live-groundplan/tree/walls)), the other scans for corners (see [according branch](https://github.com/christian-steinmeyer/tango-live-groundplan/tree/corners)).

 ## Usage
 Start the app, wait for about 10 seconds, tap on "Measure", and start moving the device slowly through your location.
 If it recognizes a room, it is highlighed and displayed in AR.
 Make sure to scan the walls in clockwise direction (move to your right).